Creating custom OAuth configurations

 4. Resource Owner Password Credentials Grant

 This flow allows apps to obtain tokens by directly using the real username and password of the user.
-Considered legacy and less secure.
+Considered legacy and less secure, but available on Microsoft 365 accounts if needed.
+See our Resource Owner Password Credentials grant setup guide.

 Configuration: